Protecting and Promoting School Choice

 Matthew Nielsen, MS

 Mr. Nielsen is passionate about the preservation of individual choice.
 He works to expand education options for families throughout the United States, recognizing the unique needs of individual students.
-He has authored many articles for news publications and is the author of the forthcoming book, Critical Condition.
+He has authored many articles for news publications in addition to original research and is the author of the 2024 book, Critical Condition: Destructive Ideologies in America's Classrooms..

 Jason Bedrick, MPP